Charles M. Blow: Career

+In January 2025, Blow announced that he was leaving the New York Times.
+He was appointed to Harvard University as its inaugural Langston Hughes Fellow in the W. E. B. Du Bois Research Institute, which supports scholars and artists whose work embodies the spirit of Hughes' literary legacy and commitment to social justice.

 Personal life

 Blow's primary residence is in Atlanta and his secondary residence is in the New York City borough of Brooklyn where he raised his children.
 His eldest son, Tahj, graduated from Yale University and his twins, Ian and Iman, graduated from Middlebury College and Columbia University respectively.

 In 2014, Blow came out publicly as bisexual.
 He is divorced.

-In his autobiography, Fire Shut Up In My Bones, Blow revealed that he was sexually abused as a child by an older cousin.
+In his autobiography, Fire Shut Up in my Bones, Blow revealed that he was sexually abused as a child by an older cousin.